alessandrograssi10/alessandrograssi10/README.md

 <div align="center">

-# 🤔 PHILOSOFICAL CODE MUSINGS🤔
+# 🤔 PHILOSOFICAL CODING MUSINGS🤔

 ## Welcome to the contemplative realm of code philosophy, where algorithms ponder and bugs provoke profound inquiries! ✨